KAI KF-21 Boramae: Serial production

 In June 2024, 20 units of KF-21 Block I ordered for a value of US$1.41 billion.

 In July 2024, the serial production of the 20 KF-21 Block I started.

 On May 20, 2025, the Defense Acquisition Program Administration (DAPA) marked the start of final assembly for the first mass-produced KF-21 Boramae fighter jet with a special ceremony.

-In June 2025, additional 20 units of KF-21 Block I ordered with the delivery of 40 units begins in September 2026 and completes by 2028.
+In June 2025, additional 20 units of KF-21 Block I ordered with the delivery of 40 units to begin in March 2026 (since delayed) and to be completed by 2028.

 On August 5, 2025, Hanwha Systems rolls out the first mass-produced AESA radar.
 The resulting domestically produced radar, the APY-016K is equipped with approximately 1,000 transmit-receive modules, enabling it to detect targets from 150 to 200 km away and track about 20 targets simultaneously, allowing the KF-21 to engage multiple enemies effectively.

 On August 8, 2025, DAPA reported that the KF-21 Block II version, which includes air-to-ground (A2G) capabilities, is now anticipated to be ready by early 2027.
 This acceleration of the development schedule by more than 1.5 years demonstrates that the project has exceeded its initial expectations.

+On October 17, 2025, during the first public day of the Seoul ADEX 2025, the KF-21 Boramae successfully demonstrated a series of high-difficulty aerial maneuvers at Seoul Airport, showcasing its advanced combat agility.
+Unlike previous exhibitions, this flight was conducted with G-force restrictions lifted, allowing the indigenous supersonic fighter to perform high-speed sharp turns, inverted flights, vertical climbs, and rolls, as well as a low-altitude flyby reaching speeds of approximately 1,000 km/h.
+Military officials and observers noted that while the KF-21 had appeared at the previous year's event, this latest performance utilized more sophisticated piloting and intensified maneuverability to definitively prove the aircraft's operational stability and superior flight performance to the public.